Chapter 37 : Year 4: Something new and someplace old

 Both Ginny and Bill started to giggle, but Fleur snorted (Ginny rolled her eyes at the fact that her sister-in-law could make even snorting sound graceful) and said:

 “I don’t think you want to do that, Fleur,” said George and winked at her.
-“I mean, with my influence, that is going to be the best kid in the world.
+“I mean, with my influence, she is going to be the best kid in the world.
 Aren’t you, Nicky?” he added while grinning sheepishly.

 “How about we just call her Dom?” suggested Angelina diplomatically before Fleur had the chance to respond.
 “I should get a say too, George, because I’m her godmother.”